 While electrical and electronics engineers do include overlapping job responsibilities and involve similar educational requirements, these two fields have unique differences.
 Electrical engineers focus on the construction and operation of electrical systems, while electronics engineers focus on the specific components and circuitry within these systems.
 Both fields, however, require specialized knowledge in related areas of engineering and offer extensive job opportunities.

-Grantham recognizes that amid the COVID-19 pandemic, time management has become a new challenge.
+UA Grantham recognizes that amid the COVID-19 pandemic, time management has become a new challenge.
 Many parents are now responsible for their children while they learn from home, and others are working multiple jobs to make up for lost income.
 With these new responsibilities, it can be difficult to focus on pursuing your own education.
-But even during difficult times, Grantham University makes it easy to start or re-start progress toward your degree.
+But even during difficult times, UA Grantham makes it easy to start or re-start progress toward your degree.
 With no set class times and monthly start dates, you can complete coursework whenever it works best for you.

-If you’re seeking a promising career in the engineering and technology field, check out Grantham’s College of Science, Engineering and Technology, which includes a Bachelor of Science Electronics Engineering Technology degree program accredited by the Engineering Technology Accreditation Commission of ABET.
+If you’re seeking a promising career in the engineering and technology field, check out UA Grantham’s College of Science, Engineering and Technology, which includes a Bachelor of Science Electronics Engineering Technology degree program accredited by the Engineering Technology Accreditation Commission of ABET.
 Contact us today for more information and to begin your program.